stevechoy/pdfcombiner/README.md

 # PDF Combiner

-PDF Combiner is a simple <a href="https://lagom.shinyapps.io/PDF_Combiner/" target="_blank">R Shiny App</a> that allows merging of pdf files with page removal option.
+PDF Combiner is a simple <a href="https://lagom.shinyapps.io/PDF_Combiner/" target="_blank">R Shiny App</a> that allows merging of pdf files with page removal and page rotation options.
 It is a **fast, free, and secure alternative** to commercial software such as Adobe Acrobat and/or various online websites which require users to sign-up, and it avoids any potential risks associated with uploading files elsewhere.

 Features include: